nterreri/thesis/report/chapter2.md

 ## The electronic Health Needs Assessment questionnaire

-The primary already existing reference for the software to be built by the team is Macmillan's eHNA.
+The primary reference for the software to be built by the team is Macmillan's eHNA.
 Macmillan Cancer Support developed the eHNA for the purpose of extending the range of cancer patients in the UK covered by individual care plans, made to address the individual's very personal and unique concerns they incurred into in relation